 AM: Transfer to Canopy Lodge

 This morning we will enjoy breakfast and views from the Canopy Tower at a leisurely pace.
 We will pack and by mid-morning, load up our gear and say good-bye to the Tower as we head over to the Canopy Lodge in El Valle de Anton, 2 hours west of the Panama Canal.
 El Valle is located in the caldera of a gigantic volcano that erupted 3.5 million years ago.
 It is the second largest inhabited caldera in the world after Ngorongoro.
-The volcano has been dormant for many, many years, but there are mud baths and thermal pools in certain areas of the caldera.
+The volcano has been dormant for many years, but there are mud baths and thermal pools in certain areas of the caldera.
 Both the Canopy Lodge and the town where it is located are just delightful.
-When we arrive at the Lodge, it is usually hard to get to your room since visitors are hypnotized by the several colorful tanagers visiting the feeders—not to mention the very pleasant temperature.
+When we arrive at the Lodge, it is usually hard to get to your room since visitors are hypnotized by the several colorful tanagers visiting the feeders—not to mention the very pleasant cooler temperatures!
 The altitude here is about 700 meters above sea level.
 We will arrive at the lodge by lunchtime, settle into our rooms and enjoy a delicious lunch in the open-air veranda.
-The air is cooler and fresh, and the feeders in the garden will be busy with bird activity—tanagers, euphonias, thrushes and honeycreepers visit the feeders regularly for fruit.
+The air is cooler and fresh, and the feeders in the garden will be busy with bird activity, as tanagers, euphonias, thrushes and honeycreepers visit regularly to feed on the bananas.
 Along the Guayabo River at the Lodge, Common Basilisks bask on the rocks.
-If disturbed, they will run across the surface of the water.
+If disturbed, they may show off their famous ability to run across the surface of the water!
 Tiny Talamanca Rocket Frogs chirp during the day along the forested pathways, and they present a good challenge to locate and observe!

 PM: Canopy Adventure